Burston Strike School: Background to the strike

 In 1913, after organising among the local agricultural labourers, Tom Higdon successfully stood for election to the parish council, topping the poll with Eland failing to be elected, against his expectation.
 However, although the rector and the farm owners had been defeated in the parish council election, they still had control of the school's managing body and were determined to use this power to victimise the Higdons.
 Since their arrival in Burston, the Higdons had complained about conditions in the school, particularly the dampness, inadequate heating and lighting, lack of ventilation and general unhygienic conditions.
 Looking for a pretext for action, the managers accused Kitty of lighting a fire without their permission – to dry the clothes of children who had walked three miles to school in the rain.
 She was also accused of gross discourtesy when reprimanded for this act.
 In addition, Kitty was accused of beating two Barnardo's girls.
 Despite her pacifist principles, the school managers found there was "good ground for the complaints of the Barnardo foster mother" and they demanded the Higdons be transferred.

 Tom and Kitty demanded an inquiry be undertaken by the local Norfolk Education Authority Committee.
 Due to illness, Kitty was unable to attend, and the legal representative appointed by the National Union of Teachers failed to call any witnesses in her defence as they were being held back for a possible slander case.
 Despite that, the beating accusation was declared to be not proven.
-Only the final accusation of discourtesy to the managers was accepted and that was deemed sufficient to give the Higdon's three months' notice.
+Only the final accusation of discourtesy to the managers was accepted and that was deemed sufficient to give the Higdons three months' notice.